 task_counter := task_counter + 1;

-/* Insert task mappings into JSON temp table,
+-- Insert task mappings into JSON temp table, assigning a number sequence to each load layer.

 INSERT INTO JOBS (SEQ, JOB, PROC_SCHEMA, DEPENDENCY)